ragaie/CompositionRoot-MVP-DI-PropertyWrapper/README.md

 # Composition Root && DI

 What we have here today composition Root design Pattern, also MVP design pattern and custom propertyWrapper of swift.

-YOU  with this property wrapper and composition root reduce your dependancies of your application, and keep you source code more native.
+With this property wrapper and composition root reduce your dependancies of your application, and keep you source code more native.
+You can replace Swinject/SwinjectStoryboard.

 ![Screenshot](https://github.com/ragaie/CompositionRoot-MVP-DI-PropertyWrapper/blob/master/CompositionRoot%26MVP/IMG_4641.JPG)